“Peace, peace, peace and only peace.”~ Our Lady, the Virgin Mary, as relayed through the six visionaries of Medjugorje

 Back in Chicago, my Dad went back to his doctors.
-After multiple examinations, they determined the cancer was gone, in fact, there was no evidence it had ever been there except for his missing rib.
-The doctors had confirmed there was no medical explanation for my father’s healing.
+After multiple examinations, they determined the cancer was gone.
+In fact, there was no evidence it had ever been there except for his missing rib.
+The doctors confirmed there was no medical explanation for my father’s healing.
 While they stopped short of calling it a miracle, we all know it was just that.

 ~ ~ ~

-I can’t understand or attempt to address why some might get cured as rewards for their long journeys and others don’t.
-(I do believe there’s a difference between “being cured” which involves absence of an ailment or condition, while “being healed” refers more to a change in perspective, usually involving a release of fear.)
-But why some get one, or both, and some none, no clue.
-I also don’t know why I got to have this small but impactful chance encounter with one of the Medjugorje visionaries, when others go out of their way for some sign and don’t have the good fortune of a chance encounter like I happened to.
-Maybe we aren’t supposed to know much.
-I am guessing not.
-Otherwise, we would never have to take those leaps…
+I can’t understand or attempt to address why some of us get cured as rewards for our long journeys and others don’t.
+(I do believe there’s a difference between “being cured,” which involves the absence of an ailment or condition, and “being healed,” which involves a change in perspective and, usually, a release of fear.)
+I also don’t know why I was gifted this small but impactful chance encounter with one of the Medjugorje visionaries while some of us go out of our way, despite for a sign, and don’t have the good fortune of an encounter like mine.
+I’m guessing we aren’t supposed to know much.
+Otherwise, we’d never have to take those leaps…

 Thich Nhat Hanh says, “When we see someone overflowing with love and understanding, someone who is keenly aware of what is going on, we know that they are very close to the Buddha and to Jesus Christ.”

 I know this because I experienced it with Marija in Medjugorje.
-When you do get that little glimmer of presence;
+When you do get that little glimmer of presence, you know.

-Today – Practice Presence.
+Today, practice presence.
 Look for that energy in others.
-Probably not possible if you have a device in your hand and are multitasking being present and checking your notifications.
+Consider the hindrance when you have a device in your hand, multitasking being present and checking your notifications.
 Turn it off, put it away, all Sunday.
-Embody being present, and look for that presence in others.
-And when you see it:
+Embody being present and look for that presence in others.
+And when you see it, believe it.